CS455-Project/CS455-Assignment-1/README.md

 This is the first working version of the repo, submitted as Assignment-1 Submission on 12 August 2024.

 ## Links

-Please use this [link](https://cs455-project.github.io/CS455-Assignment-1/) to access the deployed version.
-1. The game is deployed on GitHub pages and can be accessed by following [this](https://cs455-project.github.io/CS455-Assignment-1/) link.
+- The game is deployed on GitHub pages and can be accessed by following [this](https://cs455-project.github.io/CS455-Assignment-1/) link.
-2. Follow [this](https://sonarcloud.io/project/overview?id=CS455-Project_CS455-Assignment-1) for detailed code quality and coverage analysis.
+- For detailed code quality and coverage analysis, visit our [SonarCloud project page](https://sonarcloud.io/project/overview?id=CS455-Project_CS455-Assignment-1).

 ## Team
 Arush Upadhyaya | Wattamwar Akanksha Balaji